DustinKeovanna/cse15l-lab-reports/lab report3.md

 # Lab Report #3

 ## Part 1 bugs
-A test case where it's expected to fail and show the buggyness of the code.
+* A test case where it's expected to fail and show the bugginess of the code.
 ```
 public class ArrayExamples {
   // Returns a *new* array with all the elements of the input array in reversed